 How to build a tech community

 Getting started with community-led growth is relatively simple.
 In many ways, you already have a community existing around your company.
 The key is gathering your stakeholders together in a shared space (ideally brand-owned, and private) and then nurturing them to encourage their progression through the four stages of the flywheel.
+To get inspired, its worth looking at examples of existing brand communities built by some of the world’s fastest growing companies.

 Two critical things you must do to set up your community for growth are: